MultiLexNorm2026: Multilingual Lexical Normalization

 Previous work on normalization has mostly been mono-lingual, where a wide variety of approaches, datasets, and evaluation metrics where used.
 For this shared task we combined existing datasets with new ones, and converted them to the same format.

-We use a tab-seperated format, with pre-tokenized data.
+We use a tab-separated format, with pre-tokenized data.
 Each word is on one line, and sentence boundaries are indicated with an empty line.
 The normalization is displayed in the first column:

 social Social